 About Me

-My interests and approaches are largely informed by my own experiences growing up in socioeconomically and ethnically diverse contexts throughout the Middle East and Europe.
-These opportunities helped me recognize the fundamental role that schools, workplaces, and other contexts play in shaping people’s psychological experiences and trajectories, for better and for worse.
-I am dedicated to conducting research that ensures that these contexts alleviate barriers and authentically support the holistic success of people from marginalized backgrounds.
+My interests and approaches are largely informed by my own experiences growing up in socioeconomically and ethnically diverse contexts throughout the Middle East and Central Europe.
+These opportunities helped me recognize the fundamental role that schools, workplaces, and other institutions play in shaping people’s psychological experiences and trajectories, for better and for worse.
+I am dedicated to conducting research that prepares these contexts to more effectively engage with the strengths and broad humanity of people who hold a range of marginalized identities—including those related to race, economic circumstances, and immigration status.